bardack134/Stock-Price-Change-Notifier-with-News-Delivery/README.md

 ## Tools Used
 - **Requests:** A Python library used to send HTTP requests, allowing the program to interact with web APIs to search data.
 - **Twilio:** A platform that lets you send text messages to your cellphone from your apps using APIs.
-More information can be found at Twilio's official documentation.
+More information can be found at https://www.twilio.com/docs/messaging/quickstart/python

 ## APIs Used
 - **Alpha Vantage API:** Provides stock prices, technical indicators, and other financial data, helping the program stay updated on stocks.
-More information can be found at Alpha Vantage API's official documentation.
+More information can be found at https://www.alphavantage.co/documentation/.
 - **News API:** Gives access to news from online sources, helping the program fetch recent news about companies and stocks.
-More information can be found at News API's official documentation.
+More information can be found at https://newsapi.org/docs/get-started#search.

 ## Screenshots